Venus crashes out of Wuhan Open

 “I think it’s a target without being a target,” Barty told reporters.
 “We’ve put ourselves in a position where it’s a possibility.
 I plan my schedule, the last six months of this year, well in advance.
 I think I’m not going to change it to try and chase it,” she added.

 “If it happens, it happens.”
-Barty will open her Wuhan campaign against 2017 champion Caroline Garcia, who eased past Russia’s Daria Kasatkina 6-2, 6-2.
+Barty will open her Wuhan campaign against either Russian Daria Kasatkina or Frenchwoman Caroline Garcia.

 WUHAN, China: Venus Williams’ first visit to Asia since 2017 was cut short as she crashed out of the Wuhan Open first round on Sunday 7-5, 7-6 (7/5) to fellow American Danielle Collins.